jhpyle/docassemble/_docs/functions.md

 For more information about the properties of this object, see the documentation for the [user-agents] library.

+If **docassemble** cannot determine information about the user's browser, this function will return `None`.

+You can also use this function to obtain the user's IP address.
+If you call the function using `device(ip=True)`, the IP address is
+returned:

+{% include side-by-side.html demo="device-ip" %}

 # Language and locale functions()